ZupIT/beagle-docs/content/en/Get Started/Using Beagle/WEB/Angular.md

 ### **Step 1: Configure using an automatic configuration**

 Type one of the commands below to generate the files that will be used on Beagle's library.
-It's possible to execute the command according to your package manager:
+It's possible to run the command according to your package manager:

 ```text
 yarn beagle init